CodingRule/blog/site/index.md

 ---
+title: Home
 layout: base
+tags: base
 ---

-# ErtixNodes
-ErtixNodes
-Welcome to ErtixNodes
+Welcome to ErtixNodes!
 ErtixNodes is a free vps hosting.
 We currenly work via Discord.
-To get your free vps, follow the instructions below:
+To get your free vps, follow the instructions below!

 Join the discord server
 Go to the #cmds channel